0% intro APR credit cards 101

 But assuming your answer is that you were accepted, you should have your zero-interest credit card before you know it.

-Ok, now that you've decided you need a 0 percent APR card and you've applied for the one that best meets your needs and fits within your credit score, you need to make a plan for using it well.
+Ok, now that you've decided you need a 0% intro APR card and you've applied for the one that best meets your needs and fits within your credit score, you need to make a plan for using it well.
 Here are a few tips:

 Don't max out the card.
 It could be tempting to treat this card like it won't have any impact on your credit score since it's basically a free loan during that zero-interest period.
 But that would be wrong.
 This card will still impact your credit utilization percentage. - the number that refers to how much of your available credit are you using at any given time; it's a significant part of what makes up your credit score.